Volkswagen Emissions Attorney

 If you or a loved one own a Volkswagen, Audi or Porsche that was built between 2009 and 2016 and had emissions-cheating software installed by the manufacturer, you may be eligible for compensation.

 The experienced Bloomington defective product attorneys at TSR Injury Law are prepared to help you if you have a valid case.
 Our firm has been advocating for individuals and their families throughout Minnesota for over 20 years.
-Our attorneys have obtained over $150 million in compensation, including more than $3 million in a defective product case involving a defective control mechanism that caused a recreational vehicle crash.
+Our attorneys have obtained over $1 billion in compensation, including more than $3 million in a defective product case involving a defective control mechanism that caused a recreational vehicle crash.

 Schedule a free, no-obligation consultation to review your claim.
 If we determine that you may have a viable claim, we are prepared to represent you on contingency, which means we do not get paid unless you do.

 Call TSR Injury Law today at (612) TSR-TIME.